-In addition fish oil can be combined with these supplements to further boost results:
+In addition, fish oil can be combined with these supplements to further boost results:

-- Alpha lipoic acid: Alpha lipoic acid is a potent anti inflammatory agent which can help with weight loss in higher doses as well (I've written about how it can help with weight loss here).
+- Alpha-lipoic acid: Alpha-lipoic acid is a potent anti-inflammatory agent which can help with weight loss in higher doses as well (I’ve written about how it can help with weight loss here).
 Take up to 2,000mg per day to further reduce inflammation and help with weight loss.

-- Berberine: Berberine is a plant alkaloid which helps mediate insulin resistance and has been shown to be as powerful as pharmaceutical medications at reducing blood sugar.
+- Berberine: Berberine is a plant alkaloid that helps mediate insulin resistance and has been shown to be as powerful as pharmaceutical medications at reducing blood sugar.
 Take up to 2,000mg per day.
 (You can also read more about using berberine for weight loss here).

-In certain patients fish oil can help with weight loss due to its potent effects on altering hormones involved with obesity and weight gain.
+In certain patients, fish oil can help with weight loss due to its potent effects on altering hormones involved with obesity and weight gain.

-Fish oil, specifically the omega 3 fatty acids, can help reduce insulin resistance, lower leptin levels, increase lean body mass and directly help burn fat.
+Fish oil, specifically the omega-3 fatty acids, can help reduce insulin resistance, lower leptin levels, increase lean body mass and directly help burn fat.

-To get these beneficial effects make sure you are using a high quality, high dose fish oil supplement in high enough dosages.
+To get these beneficial effects, make sure you are using a high-quality, high-dose fish oil supplement in high enough dosages.

 Remember to also use fish oil in combination with other therapies including both other supplements and exercise for maximum effects.